dfanchon/federation/gateway-js/CLOUDFLARE_WORKER_COMPATIBILITY.md

     request: GatewayGraphQLRequest,
     context: TContext,
   ): Promise<GatewayGraphQLResponse> {
-    // This would represent an internal programming error since this shouldn't
-    // be possible in the way that this method is invoked right now. if (!request.http) {
+    if (!request.http) {
       throw new Error("Internal error: Only 'http' requests are supported.");
     }

-    // We don't want to serialize the `http` properties into the body that is
-    // being transmitted.
-Instead, we want those to be used to indicate what
-    // we're accessing (e.g. url) and what we access it with (e.g. headers). const { http, ...requestWithoutHttp } = request;
+    const { http, ...requestWithoutHttp } = request;
     const stringifiedRequestWithoutHttp = JSON.stringify(requestWithoutHttp);
     const requestInit: FetcherRequestInit = {